-Kirk Douglas On Zsa Zsa Gabor, And Why Michael Douglas’s Son Wasn’t At His 100th Birthday
+Kirk Douglas On Zsa Zsa Gabor, And Why Michael Douglas’ Son Wasn’t At His 100th Birthday

 — Esquire (@esquire) January 2, 2017

 Kirk Douglas’s 100th birthday was celebrated in true Hollywood style, with his A-list family and friends arriving at the Beverly Hills hotel to help the veteran actor and his family celebrate his special day.
-Besides family members Michael Douglas, Catherine Zeta-Jones, and their two children, celebrities attending included Arthur Cohn, Stephen Spielberg, and Jeffrey Katzenberg.
+Besides Michael Douglas, Catherine Zeta-Jones, and their two children, celebrities attending included Arthur Cohn, Stephen Spielberg, and Jeffrey Katzenberg.

-Hello Magazine reported that more than 100 guests sat at tables named after some of Douglas’s favorite films, while the Douglas family sat at the Lonely Are the Brave table – a 1962 movie Kirk Douglas starred in.
+Hello Magazine reported that more than 100 guests sat at tables named after some of Douglas’s favorite films, while the Douglas family sat at the Lonely Are the Brave table, a 1962 movie starring Kirk Douglas.

-Celebration speeches in honor of the very popular and successful actor were led by Michael Douglas, who praised his father saying that he owed much of his success to his father.
+Celebration speeches in honor of the very popular and successful actor were led by Michael Douglas, who praised his father by saying that he owed much of his success to his father.
 He added that his father often asked what kind of father he had been.

 “Dad, you are an amazing, amazing father.”